 Sustainable travel

-We encourage staff and students to travel as sustainably as possible.
-There are a number of ways to reduce the impact of your travel.
+We encourage staff and students to travel as sustainably as possible and where possible look at alternatives to reduce the impact of your travel.

-- For journey planning for all public transport options please use Traveline.
+- Traveline journey planning for all public transport options

-- For business travel see the Travel Office and in particular their guide for assessing whether business travel is essential.
+- University of Salford business travel guide for assessing whether travel is essential

 Walking